ministryofjustice/cla_frontend/README.md

 npm run build
 ```

 Install the socket server node packages.
-Open a new terminal, `cd` to `cla_frontend` and run:
+Open a new terminal and run:

 ```
 cd cla_frontend/cla_socketserver/